winux8yt3/vmath/README.md

 - [Program](https://bit.ly/vmath-xplorer)
 - [Source Code](https://bit.ly/vmath-source)

 > Currently the project is compiled only for Windows.
-For other OS please download [DOSBox](http://www.dosbox.com/download.php?main=1) or any DOS simulator.
+For other OS please download Wine.

 ## Changelog